 The Downward Vision System comprises a couple of cameras and a 3D Infrared module.

-The DJI Mavic Air is equipped with the all new Advanced Air Pilot Assistance (APAS) technology that allows the machine to avoid hindrances in front of it while the drone is being controlled with the help of the radio controller.
+The DJI Mavic Air has equipped with the all-new Advanced Air Pilot Assistance (APAS) technology that allows the machine to avoid hindrances in front of it while the drone is being controlled with the help of the radio controller.